Van Weight Limits and Laws

 Authorities will pay attention to the GVW and nothing else.

 So, when your removals company offers a ride for you in the van.
 Think about it.
-Are they risking a fine, are they risking your wellbeing?
+Are they risking a fine?
+Are they risking your well-being?

 If the technical difficulties, dangers, and potential damage to the vehicle weren’t enough of a reason to be careful and thorough, remember that you might also find yourself in hot water with the law.
+The risks and penalties of overloading a van:

 Lucky for you, there is one more option.
 Look around for local weighbridges.
-If you haven’t been on one, the process is straight forward.
-You drive on top of a small bridge, which is actually a scale, that will give you the exact weight – G.V.W to be precise.
-This way you won’t have to worry about overloading the van.
+If you haven’t been on one, the process is straightforward.
+You drive on top of a small bridge, which is actually a scale, that will give you the exact weight – G.V.W, to be precise.
+This way, you won’t have to worry about overloading the van.

 We hope you found this information useful.
-Feel free to share with us your personal experiences, dealing with the law around GVW.
+Feel free to share with us your personal experiences dealing with the law around GVW.

 The only home improvement newsletter you will ever need!